flyway/flywaydb.org/documentation/commandline/skip.md

 ---
 # Command-line: skip

-Mark versioned migrations to skip in the schema history table.
-Skipped migrations will be ignored for every subsequent `migrate`.
-The migrations to skip are configured with the `skipVersions` configuration option.
+Mark all pending versioned migrations to skip in the schema history table.
+Skipped migrations will be ignored on next `migrate`.

-If no versions are specified, all pending migrations will be marked to be skipped.
+Note that the pending migrations are determined by the `target` configuration option.

 <a href="/documentation/command/skip"><img src="/assets/balsamiq/command-skip.png" alt="skip"></a>